margotkurfess/margotkurfess.github.io/_pages/about.md

 ### Hi!
 And welcome to my blog.

-I'm a native New Yorker working in Data Analytics at [Casper](https://casper.com/) with a background in Economics (MSc).
+I'm a native New Yorker working in Marketing Analytics at Spotify.
+Previous to that, I worked in Marketing Analytics at [Casper](https://casper.com/) and have a background in Economics (MSc).
 My goal is to explore more areas of Data Science and share projects and resources through this blog.

-When I'm not digging into the data behind the wonderful world of sleep at work and blogging, a few things I enjoy are:
+When I'm not digging into the data behind Artist Marketing at Spotify and blogging, a few things I enjoy are:

 * spending as much time as possible in the mountains (hiking, skiing, camping) and playing ice hockey
 * starting book clubs with friends
-* elevating underrepresented communities in tech
+* connecting with underrepresented communities in tech

 I am always looking for opportunities to collaborate (esp. relating to that last point) so please feel free to reach out!